What to plant in your vegetable garden and when

 Doing the groundwork

-Just as important as your vegetable patch location is the soil you choose to grow your new produce in.
+Soil is just as important as location.
 Whether your soil is clay, sandy or loamy, add animal manure or compost before planting.

 If your soil contains clay, Rowe recommends adding some gypsum (available at local hardware stores and nurseries) to break down the heavy clay structure.